AmarokIce/AmarokIce/README.md

 :star2:	:star2:	:star2:	:star2:	</br>
 :wave: Hello there!Here is Amarok!You can call he IceWolf or Ice.</br>
-:wolf: This is a stupid wolf，now learning to use Java, Python and Lua.</br>
+:wolf: This is a stupid wolf，now learning to use Kotlin and C.</br>
 :closed_book:	Enjoy using AFL-3.0 open source for projects, and created his own Pineapple License.</p>
 </p>